textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Pages assets](https://docs.textpattern.com/img/pages-assets.png)

-You can tell which theme the panel assets are in context with by the appearance of the Theme selection menu above the assets list, showing the title of the relevant theme.[^themebox]
+You can tell which theme the panel assets are in context with by the appearance of the Theme selection menu above the assets list, showing the title of the relevant theme.
+(The Theme selection menu does not appear in assets panels when the Themes panel only has one theme.)

 ![Theme menu context](https://docs.textpattern.com/img/theme-menu-context.png)